Alaska Statehood Act

 The law was first introduced by James Wickersham in 1916, shortly after the First Organic Act.
 However, due to a lack of interest from Alaskans, the bill was never introduced.
-Efforts ramped up in 1943, with Bartlett's rendition of the act being first introduced in 1947 & 1950, with the backing of President Harry Truman.
+Efforts increased in 1943, with Bartlett's rendition of the act being introduced first in 1947 and 1950, with the backing of President Harry Truman.
 However, due to opposition from powerful southern U.S. Congressmen, it took until 1958 to pass the law, with the convincing of Bob Bartlett.
-Gruening worked on rallying support from Alaskans, launching the Alaska Constitutional Convention in 1956, which elected Bill Egan & Gruening as Shadow U.S. Senators, and Ralph Rivers as the Shadow U.S. Representative, working towards pressuring the U.S. Congress for Alaska's Statehood.
+Gruening worked on rallying support from Alaskans, launching the Alaska Constitutional Convention in 1956, which elected Bill Egan and Gruening as Shadow U.S. Senators, and Ralph Rivers as the Shadow U.S. Representative, working towards pressuring the U.S. Congress for Alaska's statehood.
 Atwood similarly rallied support by using his job as a trusted news source to rally Alaskans for statehood.
-Stevens worked on masterminding the executive branch's attack, (illegally) using his powerful executive office as Solicitor of the Department of the Interior, along with Interior Secretary Fred Seaton, to lobby for Alaskans Statehood, placing reporters in any & all news hearings to pressure President Eisenhower & Congressmen to switch in favor of the law.
+Stevens worked on masterminding the executive branch's attack, using his powerful executive office as Solicitor of the Department of the Interior, along with Interior Secretary Fred Seaton, to lobby for Alaska's statehood, placing reporters in any and all news hearings to pressure President Eisenhower & Congressmen to switch in favor of the law.
 Stevens also authored parts of the Act (namely Section 10).

 Roger Ernst, Seaton's former Assistant Secretary for Public Land Management, said of Stevens: "He did all the work on statehood; he wrote 90 percent of all the speeches.
 Statehood was his main project."

 History

 From 1867 to 1884, Alaska was considered to be a military district of the United States under the control of the federal government, known as the Department of Alaska.
-From 1884 to 1912, it was designated as the District of Alaska, and from 1912 to 1959, it was organized into the incorporated Territory of Alaska.
+From 1884 to 1912, it was organized as the District of Alaska, and from 1912 to 1959, it was organized into the incorporated Territory of Alaska.
 Alaskans had sought statehood since as early as the 1920s, though this vision was not realized until the decade after World War II.